| | | | |

 head on your shoulder for a cheek rub is the epitome of

+a bonding experience.
 We suppose it is obvious that the foundational reason for

 our growing ownership in llama is enrichment of our own